t54-labs/t54-labs-docs/docs/Overview/about-t54-labs.md

 ---
 # Our Vision

-T54 Labs is building an AI-native financial infrastructure, empowering AI agents to autonomously manage and execute financial transactions.
+t54 labs is building an AI-native financial infrastructure, empowering AI agents to autonomously manage and execute financial transactions.
 Our goal is to eliminate financial anxiety, making transactions effortless, intelligent, and secure.

 ## What We Solve